Poland–United Kingdom relations: Second World War

 After the German annexation of Czechoslovakia, Britain abandoned its foreign policy of appeasement and declared that an annexation of Poland would mean war.
-In March 1939, the British gave up on plans to avoid sending an army to the continent in the event of conflict with German and to rely on the Royal Navy and the Royal Air Force.
+In March 1939, the British gave up on plans to avoid sending an army to the continent in the event of conflict with Germany and to rely on the Royal Navy and the Royal Air Force.
 Plan were put in place for eventually providing 32 divisions, starting with two Corp of two divisions each, within 33 days of mobilization.

 After the invasion of Poland by Nazi Germany in September 1939, Britain and France declared war on Germany on 3 September and honourings agreement signed with Poland, and a British naval blockade of Germany was initiated.
-On 4 September, an RAF raid against Kriegsmarine warships in Wilhelmshaven was undertaken, and the British Expeditionary Force (BEF) left the British to arrive in France, where it was immediately placed under French 1st Army Group and so it was stationed in the defensive line on the French/Belgium border.
+On 4 September, an RAF raid against Kriegsmarine warships in Wilhelmshaven was undertaken, and the British Expeditionary Force (BEF) left the British Isles to arrive in France, where it was immediately placed under French 1st Army Group and so it was stationed in the defensive line on the French/Belgium border.
 In September 1939, however, the BEF had only two divisions, with severe shortages of modern equipment.
 By the end of September, it had doubled in size to four divisions, but severe equipment shortages continued.
 The divisions fulfilled the undertaking given for two Army Corps assembled in France 33 days after mobilization.

 It had been decided that no major air operations against Germany would take place because of French concerns over reprisals on RAF launches from French airfields, against targets in Germany and so most British bomber activity over Germany was the dropping of propaganda leaflets and reconnaissance.
 That theme would continue in meetings of the Anglo-French Supreme War Council meetings until 1940.